Tracing the Roots of Halloween Through History and Myth

 The Cultural, myths, tales, and history of Samhain Halloween from Ancient Europe through to the Victorians.
-At this time of the year with the shortening of daylight hours, the season and climate changes, the harvest complete for another year and the preparation for winter all but complete.
+At this time of the year with the shortening of daylight hours, the season and climate changes, the harvest is complete for another year and the preparation for winter is all but complete.
 Cultures through time have followed the natural ebb and flow of the seasons of the planet, worshipped and celebrated turning points in the year.
-Halloween was the start of the new year at one point and mystical and important time of the year.
+Halloween was the start of the new year at one point and a mystical and important time of the year.

 The Celtic culture